 Armed with that information, you can select the page URL, and copy that into the Quick 301 Redirect’s left column, and add the correct page URL in the adjacent column.
 This is much neater than trawling through server log files…

 Deactivate the Live View when you are done because it consumes significant server resources!

 This will run on demand or at scheduled intervals, and can be set to email alerts in the event of broken link discovery.
 Used in conjunction with Live View of 404 errors, it can help you find, edit and thus eliminate broken links and any consequent 404 errors.

 Deactivate the Broken Link checker when you are done because it consumes significant server resources!

 Keeping on top of 404 errors, correctly 301 redirecting changed page name changes and eliminating broken links will keep your web site fully functional and appearing professional to both visitors and search engines alike!

-All website design services should include the Redirection plugin installed by default – the automatic WordPress 302 Redirects prevent inadvertent generation of 404 Page Not Found Errors when someone carelessly edits a page or post slug.
+All NZ website redesign services should include the Redirection plugin installed by default -and activate the automatic WordPress 301 Redirects in settings to prevent inadvertent generation of 404 Page Not Found Errors when someone carelessly edits a page or post slug.